vird/public_documentation/docs/Smart Contract Lore/Workflow.md

 ```

 ## Just take me there
-Use script/SDK to do all the above in one command
+Use scripts to do all the above in one command

 ## Check out samples
 - [Sample contracts in Solidity](https://github.com/tonlabs/samples/tree/master/solidity)